artemderkach/STM32F446RE-examples-zig/README.md

 - `linker.ld` - linker script file

 ## 32_usart_writer
-Send u32 data through USART.
+Point of this example is to show how to send any type of data through USART.
+To achieve this goal, `writer` from standard library can be used (`std.io.Writer`).
+It will allow to use `print` method to convert any types to string and send it through.
 Also transform raw values to constants from registers file.

 ### Problems during implementation
+1. Sending String
+`writer` function is required to return bytes written.
+It is very important to send the actual number of bytes, otherwise it will mess up the sending.

+### Lessons Learned
 1. USART type
-Data is sent using []u8, transformation from u32 to []u8 is required.
+Data is sent using `[]u8`, transformation from `u32` to `[]u8` is required.
+It is done via `print` function.

 <br>